Diamondback Hook Review

 If you’re looking to make your Hook more all-purpose, finding some slick, hybrid style tires is a great place to start.

 The brakes on this bike are a point of contention as they just don’t fit the quality of the other components found on the Hook, which has us scratching our heads.

 Tektro is a great company, and their Aries brakes provide a solid baseline level of functionality, but there are several other brands at similar cost that provide a much better level of braking for bikes like this.

 A common saddle for most Diamondback cyclocross and mountain bikes, the DB Sync’r is made with comfort in mind.

 While there are certainly some better seats out there, the Sync’r is sturdy and decent enough to get you through your first couple of seasons before needing to be replaced.

 Should I Buy It?

-While you’re not necessarily getting a pro-level trail bike with the Hook, what it does provide is a great platform with which to build your dream cyclocross machine.
+While you’re not necessarily getting a pro-level trail bike with the Hook, what it does provide is a great platform on which you can build your dream cross-country machine.